LILLIAN “LIL” HARDIN

 But in 1952 she decided to return to music and went to Paris, playing at Paris’s Jazz

 Month celebrations and jazz clubs.
-After almost two years gigging in Europe, she returned
+After almost two years in Europe, she returned to

-to Chicago in September 1953, but gigs there were scarce and jazz tastes were changing.
+Chicago in September 1953, but gigs were scarce.

 During the 1950s, race relations were tense.
 Black leaders were pressing for legal and